j3k0/goom/LGPL-ADDITIONAL-PERMISSION.md

   `ios_exception.h`, `ios_memory.h`, `ios_filepath.h`, `ios_stream.h`,
   and their .cpp files).

-**Ownership of record (2026-09-13):** Jean-Christophe Hoelt, owner of Fovea.cc, has attested that Fovea owns all copyright in the code covered by this document — including the multi-author 2002-2004 files — so Fovea may license or relicense it as it pleases; no co-author consent problem exists.
-The signatures in §5 are confirmatory acknowledgments by the named authors, not a consent round.
+**Ownership of record (2026-09-13):** Jean-Christophe Hoelt has attested that Fovea, himself and members of the ios-software group own all copyright in the code covered by this document — including the multi-author 2002-2004 files — so Fovea may license or relicense it as it pleases with their consent; no co-author consent problem exists.
+The signatures in §5 are confirmatory acknowledgments by the named authors.
 The two-track grant below is kept because the per-file license *notices* still say what they say, and a downstream recipient must be able to rely on the text rather than on private ownership knowledge.
 This document therefore takes the per-file header reality as it stands and grants what distribution actually needs, on two tracks:

 1. For the LGPL-2.1 files: LGPL-2.1 §6 permits a combined work under
    terms of the distributor's choice only if the user is given, per